 After you’ve said your wedding vows and exchanged your “I dos” it’s time to get the party started.
-Your reception will probably be bigger and better than any anniversary event, birthday bash or New Years Eve party that you ever throw, so you don’t want to risk getting it wrong.
-From picking the ideal reception venue to making sure the whole thing goes off without a hitch, there’s a lot that goes into planning the perfect wedding reception.
+Your wedding reception will probably be bigger and better than any anniversary event, birthday bash or New Year's Eve party that you ever throw, so you don’t want to risk getting it wrong.
+From picking the ideal wedding venue to making sure the whole thing goes off without a hitch, there’s a lot that goes into planning the perfect wedding reception.

 Here’s how to plan an amazing wedding reception.